It doesn’t matter whether you’re a student or a professional, moving to a new city and finding a room can be challenging.

 One of the main challenges is knowing where to look, but hopefully this guide will make that a little easier.

 Not in Lisbon yet?
-Sites like Spotahome allow you to book a room in advance.
+Sites like Flatio allow you to book a room in advance.
 Alternatively, you could rent a room or apartment on Airbnb for a few weeks.

 A large number of the available rooms that get posted daily end up on Facebook, usually in one of the following groups but you can also find rooms through Facebook Marketplace.
 This is where the majority of people find a room to rent.